Military retires 256 soldiers, prepares 76 for post-service life

 After 35 years of service to the nation, 256 Non Commissioned Officers (NCOs) of the military were on Friday retired in a colourful celebration.

-Their retirement followed several months of courses on reintegration to civil life, entrepreneurship and other kills acquisition programmes at the Armed Forces Resettlement Centre (NAFRC), Oshodi in Lagos.
+Their retirement followed several months of courses on reintegration to civil life, entrepreneurship and other skills acquisition programmes at the Armed Forces Resettlement Centre (NAFRC), Oshodi in Lagos.

-These 76 officers, it was gathered, were penciled for the courses they took to prepare them for retirement since they do not have many years in the civil service.
+These 76 officers, it was gathered, were penciled for the courses they took to prepare them for retirement since they do not have much years in the civil service.

 Reminding them of the recently approved enhanced welfare packages for retiring members of the Armed Forces by President Muhammadu Buhari, Olonisakin reminded them of the need to stay loyal and dedicated to the Federal Republic of Nigeria.